Mastering Intercity Transport in Malaysia

 Rail: Between Speed and Tradition

-The Malaysian rail network, managed by Keretapi Tanah Melayu (KTM), has undergone a revolution.
-Today, two distinct experiences are available to you:
+The Malaysian rail network, run by Keretapi Tanah Melayu (KTM), has undergone a revolution.
+Today, two distinct experiences await you:

 ETS (Electric Train Service)

-The flagship of Malaysia.
-It connects Gemas to Padang Besar (Thai border) via Kuala Lumpur and Ipoh.
-Modern comfort, dining car, and exemplary punctuality.
+Malaysia's flagship.
+It links Gemas to Padang Besar (the Thai border) via Kuala Lumpur and Ipoh.
+Modern comfort, a dining car, and exemplary punctuality.

 KTM Intercity (The Jungle Railway)

-For landscape lovers.
-This line crosses the heart of the jungle, from Gemas to Tumpat (East Coast).
-It is a slow, authentic, and spectacular journey, essential for discovering Malaysian biodiversity.
+For scenery lovers.
+This line cuts through the heart of the jungle, from Gemas to Tumpat (East Coast).
+It is a slow, authentic and spectacular journey, essential for discovering Malaysian biodiversity.

 Did you know?
-A unique line also exists in Borneo, connecting Kota Kinabalu to Tenom, offering a unique perspective on Sabah.
+A single line also exists in Borneo, connecting Kota Kinabalu to Tenom and offering a unique perspective on Sabah.

 18%